-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we pay them only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9, Coordinating benefits with other coverage. - The Standard Option has no calendar year deductible.
-The calendar year deductible for the Basic Option is \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment). - We cover hospitalization for dental procedures at Plan facilities only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
-See Section 5(c), Hospital benefits, for inpatient hospital benefits.
-We do not cover dental procedures except as described below. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - No precertification is required for accidental injury to teeth.
+1 Important things you should keep in mind about these benef lits: • Please remember that all benefits are subject to the definition brochure and we pay them only when we determine they are a ons in this • If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
+See Section 9, Coordinating benefits with other coverage . • The Standard Option has no calendar year deductible.
+The calendar year deductible for the Basic Option is \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment). • We cover hospitalization for dental procedures at Plan facilities only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+See Section 5(c), Hospital benefits , for inpatient hospital benefits.
+We do not cover dental procedures except as described below. • Be sure to read Section 4, Your Cost for Covered Services, for valuable information about how cost- sharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. • No precertification is required for accidental injury to teeth.
 Accidental injury to teeth services may be obtained from a licensed dentist.
-Please submit claims for services related to accidental injury to teeth according to Section 7, Filing a claim for covered services, of this brochure.
+Please submit claims for services related to accidental injury to teeth according to Section 7, Filing a claim for covered services , of this brochure.
+Benefit Description You Pay Accidenta al injury benefit Standard Option Basic Option We cover tooth, if: services to promptly repair (but not replace) a sound, natural Nothing Nothing

-T 7 70 Benefit Description You Pay Accidental injury benefit Standard Option Basic Option We cover services to promptly repair (but not replace) a sound, natural tooth, if: Nothing Nothing damage is due to an accidental injury from trauma to the mouth from violent contact with an external object, the tooth has not been restored previously, except in a proper manner, and the tooth has not been weakened by decay, periodontal disease or other existing dental pathology.
+• damage is due to an accidental injury from trauma to the mouth from violent contact with an external object, • the tooth has not been restored previously, except in a proper manner, and • the tooth has not been weakened by decay, periodontal disease or other existing dental pathology.
 Note: Services will be covered only when provided within 72 hours following the accidental injury.
-Not covered: All charges All charges Services for conditions caused by an accidental injury occurring before your eligibility date We have no other dental benefits.
+Not covered: All charges All charges • Services for conditions caused by an accidental injury occurring before your eligibility date

+We have no other dental benefits.